-Dater offers a wide selection of academic options for students: Special College Preparatory Program, Advanced Placement, Dual Enrollment, English as a Second Language, and Culinary Arts.
+Dater offers a wide selection of academic options for students: Special College Preparatory Program, Advanced Placement, Dual Enrollment, English as a Second Language and Culinary Arts.

 If you are interested in pursuing success in college or a career, Dater has a program that will meet your needs and challenge you to grow to be your best.
-See more about all the academic offerings at Dater in the Curriculum section.

 Diverse Student Population

 Dater is one of the most diverse schools in the district.
-Students come to Dater from all races, ethnic heritages, socio-economic backgrounds, and ability levels.
+Students come to Dater from all races, ethnic heritages, socio-economic backgrounds and ability levels.
 Regardless of what makes each student unique, all students are respected and all differences are appreciated and celebrated.
 Any student can feel included at Dater.

 Dater's Core Values

 Dater High School's Core Values represent who we are as students and staff and what we strive to become.
 Who we are can best be seen in our actions and attitudes on a daily basis.
-These Core Values affect how we interact with one another in school and in the community, how we prioritize, and how we make decisions.
+These Core Values affect how we interact with one another in school and in the community, how we prioritize and how we make decisions.
 At Dater High School, we:

-History is full of stories of those who persevered through times of advesity and failure and eventually found tremendous success.
-Those who quit after facing trouble or difficulty aren't often mentioned in history as they rarely achieve anything worth mentioning.
-Robert T. Kiyosaki wrote, “Failure defeats losers.
-Failure inspires winners.”
 What makes Dater different is that we face a challenging academic curriculum, endure difficulty at times, and never quit until we reach our goals of success and excellence.

 Dater's Motto — Visus Est Clavis

 Our school motto, Visus Est Clavis, is a latin phrase which means, “Vision Is the Key.”
 At Dater High School, we know that focused hard work will lead to a successful future.
-But we must also do the work of planning what we want our future to look like: what career choices we might want to pursue; what colleges we might want to attend; what type of family we want to have; what impact we wish to have on our community, nation, or the world.
-Once we have vision for where we are going, we can more carefully focus or hard work so that it leads to the specific successes we want for ourselves.
+But we must also do the work of planning what we want our future to look like: what career choices we might want to pursue; what colleges we might want to attend; what type of family we want to have; what impact we wish to have on our community, nation or the world.
+Once we have vision for where we are going, we can more carefully focus our hard work so that it leads to the specific successes we want for ourselves.
 Hard work is essential, but vision is the key.

 Dater High School: A Community Learning Center